floriankraemer/floriankraemer.github.io/_posts/Useful-HTTP-Headers-you-might-not-know.markdown

 #### Deprecation

 Signals that an API endpoint or feature is deprecated and may be removed in the future.
 It warns clients of deprecated endpoints when returning errors like 410 Gone or 400 Bad Request for outdated requests.
-Is is often paired with a Sunset header to indicate when the endpoint will be removed.
+It is often paired with a Sunset header to indicate when the endpoint will be removed.

 ```text
 HTTP/1.1 410 Gone